coin100-dao/.github/profile/README.md

 - **Duration:** 12 months.
 - **Accepted Currency:** USDC.
 - **Rate:** Fixed at 1 C100 = 0.001 USDC.
-- **Liquidity Provider Reward:** 1% of each transaction fee allocated to the liquidity pool.
+- **Liquidity Provider Reward:** 1% of each transaction fee allocated to approved liquidity pools.

 ### During the ICO
 - **Purchases:** Investors buy C100 directly from the public sale contract using USDC at a fixed rate.
 - **Rebase Operations:** Admins periodically call rebase to keep C100 supply aligned with the top 100 market cap.
-- **Liquidity Provision:** Liquidity providers contribute to the C100/USDC liquidity pool and earn rewards based on their contribution.
+- **Liquidity Provision:** Liquidity providers contribute to approved C100/USDC liquidity pools and earn rewards based on their contribution.

 ### Post-ICO Finalization and Burning Unsold Tokens
 At the end of the ICO: